The Agency Model Is Broken. Here’s What Works Instead.

 Modern products need stewardship.

-The agency model isn't broken because agencies are bad.
+The agency model is not broken because agencies are "bad."

 Products are systems.
 Systems need ownership.
-Ownership requires responsibility.
+Ownership needs responsibility.

 Everything else is noise.